Scilla siberica: Description

+All parts of this plant are suspected of being poisonous.

 Cultivation

-S. siberica is cultivated for its bluebell-like flowers.
+S. siberica is cultivated as it has bluebell-like flowers.
 It naturalizes rapidly from seed.
 At 15 cm, it is suitable for planting in grass, and will spread by seed to form large colonies that go dormant by the time grass needs to be mowed.
-In the Midwestern United States it is becoming invasive in some situations.

 This plant has gained the Royal Horticultural Society's Award of Garden Merit.

+This is a known invasive species in the state of Minnesota.